 At that appointment, 1-year-old Cullen was diagnosed with neurofibromatosis type 1 (NF1).
 The genetic disease is often characterized by skin differences like café au lait spots.
 Cullen’s body, when viewed under a black light, was covered in them.

-Children with neurofibromatosis type 1 and type 2 are at higher risk of developing tumors throughout the body, but especially in the nervous system.
+Children with neurofibromatosis type 1 are at higher risk of developing tumors throughout the body, but especially in the nervous system.
 These tumors are commonly non-cancerous (benign), but can become cancerous (malignant).
 Even the benign tumors, though, can grow large enough to press on nerves, causing pain and weakness.
 They may even become life-threatening if they press on vital organs, and often require treatment.

 The condition is also characterized by skeletal abnormalities, like scoliosis.
 Additionally, more than 50 percent of children with NF1 have learning disabilities that persist into adulthood, and many have behavioral differences and poor social skills, too.